 The Heavenly Ground Zero

 Where is the tomb of Jesus?
 St. Helena the Mother of the Emperor Constantine toured the Holy Land in A.D.
 326, and founded several churches on various holy sites remembered by the local Christians down the years as the original places where events connected with Jesus took place.
 Some may be uncertain, but one is not– the Church of the Holy Sepulchre in Jerusalem.

-The Tomb of Jesus has survived burial by the pagan Romans; excavation by the Byzantine Christians with the erection of a glorious basilica and rotunda; the AD 614 invasion by the Persians (destruction of the basilica), waves of Jihad; then a near-total demolition in AD 1009 ordered by Fatimite Khalif al-Hakim, the Caliph of Egypt (one of the indirect causes of the Crusades); then a rebuilding by the Crusaders, then further earthquakes, fire, and the like.
+The Tomb of Jesus has survived burial by the pagan Romans; excavation by the Byzantine Christians with the erection of a glorious basilica and rotunda; the AD 614 invasion by the Persians (destruction of the basilica), then waves of Jihad; next a near-total demolition in AD 1009 ordered by Fatimite Khalif al-Hakim, the Caliph of Egypt (one of the indirect causes of the Crusades); then a rebuilding by the Crusaders, then further earthquakes, fire, and the like.
 The current building and tomb sure doesn’t look like it originally did– but it’s been through a lot over almost twenty centuries.

 The original Tomb was uncovered by the Byzantines, and cut away from the small hill it was cut into.
 That small building was surrounded by a beautiful rotunda, after which the Dome of the Rock was directly copied from the Rotunda (see ‘Finders, Keepers‘) by a later Muslim ruler over Jerusalem, for fear that the overwhelming beauty of the Christian building would draw Muslims to be converted (or in some cases, to return) to Christianity.